trashcanhands/ExplorerMap/README.md

 *Abandoning an Active Quest will return the quest back to the '!' icon tooltip's Available Quests and reverting the icon back to a gold color.

-Upon completion of all Active Quests from a Quest Giver, the '!' icon will then be removed from your World Map.
+Upon completion of all Active Quests from a Quest Giver (that has no remaining Available Quests listed), the '!' icon will then be removed from your World Map.